kubernetes-sigs/ingress2gateway/PROVIDER.md

 a provider (see for example the canary feature of ingress-nginx) you'll want to implement a `FeatureParser` function.

-Different `FeatureParsers` within the same provider will run in undetermined order.
+Different `FeatureParsers` within the same provider will run in an undetermined order.
 This means that when building a `Gateway API` resource manifest, you cannot assume anything about previously initialized fields.
 The function must modify / create only the required fields of the resource manifest and nothing else.

-For example, lets say we are implementing the canary feature of some provider.
+For example, let's say we are implementing the canary feature of some provider.
 When building the `HTTPRoute`, we cannot assume that the `BackendRefs` is already initialized with every `BackendRef` required.
 The canary `FeatureParser` function must add every missing `BackendRef` and update existing ones.